-At home I have a cocker spaniel call Jasper and a Dutch rabbit called Poppy.
-During my spare time I like to go on walks with my dog and socialise with my friends.
+At home I have two cocker spaniel one call Jasper and one called Todd.
+During my spare time I like to go on walks with my dogs and socialise with my friends.

 Hello my name is Sarah Willetts and I joined Glimoor Veterinary group at the end of 2015 as an auxiliary nurse.
 I previously completed my work placement here back in 2010 and ever since have had my mind set on working within a veterinary practice.